-The following requirements apply to all entering commerce students except those who were enrolled in (a) any bachelor's program at the College of Cape Breton or the Universite Ste.

-Anne on 16 February 1977; (b) the previous Bachelor of Commerce program at Saint Mary's University on or before 16 February 1977 and are returning after a voluntary withdrawal.
-Students in either of these categories should refer to the 1977-78 Academic Calendar pages 36 and 37 for specific eligibility equirements.
+The following requirements apply to all entering commerce students.
+Those enrolled in the previous Bachelor of Commerce program at Saint Mary's University should refer to the 1977-78 Academic Calendar pages 36 and 37 for specific eligibility requirements.

-- 1. The Bachelor of Commerce program consists of the equivalent of twenty full courses beyond Nova Scotia Grade XII (or equivalent) or a total of twenty-five full courses (or equivalent) for those entering from Nova Scotia Grade XI or otherwise not granted advanced standing. - In conformity with academic regulation 7(c-ii) students must achieve a minimum cumulative quality point average of 1.5 in order to qualify for graduation. - 3.
-During the regular academic year a full time student will normally take the equivalent of five full courses.
+1. The Bachelor of Commerce program consists of the equivalent of twenty full courses beyond Nova Scotia Grade XII (or equivalent) or a total of twenty-five full courses (or equivalent) for those entering from Nova Scotia Grade XI or otherwise not granted advanced standing.

+2 In conformity with academic regulation 7(c-ii) students must achieve a minimum cumulative quality point average of 1.50 in order to qualify for graduation.

+3. During the regular academic year a full time student will normally take the equivalent of five full courses.
 (See academic regulation 1).